Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 Kotlin `lateinit var` properties have a built-in `isInitialized` check which tells if the property has been initialized.
-This check is implemented as a special case for property reflection in the compiler and an intrinsic.
+This check is implemented as a combination of a special case for property reflection in the compiler and an intrinsic.

 The necessity of supporting an analogous check for assign-once properties is debatable,